rage/programming-23/data/part-5/3-dictionary.md

 </text-box>

 Lists can be handy in many situations, but they are limited by the fact that the items are accessed through indexes; 0, 1, 2, and so forth.
-If you want to find some item in a list, you will either have to now its index, or, at worst, traverse through the entire list.
+If you want to find some item in a list, you will either have to know its index, or, at worst, traverse through the entire list.

 Another central data structure in Python is the _dictionary_.
 In a dictionary, the items are indexed by _keys_.
 Each key maps to a _value_.
 The values stored in the dictionary can be accessed and changed using the key.